8-week summer intensive, fully online

 Samples of Student Work (Summer 2019 – click to open Video Gallery)

 In summer 2019, an 8-week intensive course, Introduction to Data Science, is offered to students for credit through an innovative liberal arts (LACOL*) partnership.
 This team-taught class is designed to introduce students to the concepts, theory, and practice of modern data science.
 Students will learn a range of skills for working with real-world data that apply to many fields of study, research, citizenship, and life.
 No prior data acumen or coding experience is required, but a foundation in algebra and calculus is strongly recommended.

 Flexible Learning in a Fully Online Class:

-Summer students do not need to be resident on their campus during the term, but every student must have daily access to a computer and reliable, high speed internet from June 3 – July 26, 2019.
+Summer students do not need to be resident on their campus during the term, but every student must have daily access to a computer and reliable, high speed internet.
 Lectures, assignments, data labs, and projects will be conducted in a fully supported, virtual classroom environment with a mix of synchronous (scheduled) and asynchronous class sessions, breakouts, supported work-time, and online office hours.
 See FAQ and course policies above for more information.

 Registration Opens March 1st!

 Contact your Campus Liaison or Registrar for more information about enrollment and eligibility to receive full college credit through your home institution.